 The rules forbidding people to listen to ATC seem to be a very gray area that is mostly overlooked in those countries.
 For the U.S. however, there is no problem listening to or recording and retransmitting air traffic control communications.
 This is why we have online apps like LiveATC (More on this later).

 For those listening in the UK, you seem to be safe, but people have been prosecuted by listening and providing a data feed into the LiveATCwebsite as this is a little easier to track, compared to Mr Smith sitting in his yard with is small hand-held receiver.

 Join My Newsletter & Get Great Tips, Information and Experiences To Help You Become a Superb Pilot!

 What Can’t I Do When Listening to ATC?

 By far the main thing anyone listening to ATC cannot do is TALK!
 Unless you are flying an aircraft or working at the airport you are not allowed to talk on a VHF airband radio frequency.
-In some countries like Canada and the UK you also need a Radio Operator Certificate to legally talk on the radio.
-It is a punishable offense which affects flight safety when a person begins to unlawfully interfere using rogue radio transmissions and one that is dealt with swiftly if it occurs.
+In some countries like Canada and the UK, you also need a Radio Operator Certificate to legally talk on the radio.
+It is a punishable offense that affects flight safety when a person begins to unlawfully interfere using rogue radio transmissions and one that is dealt with swiftly if it occurs.